inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/402-preparing-data-and-keywords-for-inasafe.rst

    :align: center

 - Click the :guilabel:`Create Job` button.
-- You will be asked to define a presets file
+- You will be asked to define a presets file.
-- this is like the presets that you added to JOSM in the previous unit, except here, they define the attributes that InaSAFE will provide.
-Choose “preset file-INASAFE.”
+- This is like the presets that you added to JOSM in the previous unit, except here, they define the attributes that InaSAFE will provide.
+- Choose "preset file-INASAFE."

 .. image:: /static/training/intermediate/qgis-inasafe/image31.*
    :align: center

 - Click the :guilabel:`Save` button.
 - Take a few breaths!
   It may take a few minutes for the data extraction job to process.
   When it is finished, the page will change and you will see a list of files you can download like this: